 Because songs and poems are so short, it’s dangerous to use even 1 line without asking for permission, even if you think the use could be considered fair.
 However, it’s still fine to use song titles, poem titles, artist names, band names, movie titles, etc.

 If you need personalized assistance

 With more authors publishing independently than ever, this can be a tough issue to navigate without having an experienced editor or agent to guide you.
-If you need help, I recommend my colleague Kelly Figueroa-Ray, who has experience in permissions and proper use of citations.
+If you need help, I recommend my colleagues at Copy Write Consultants, who have experience in permissions and proper use of citations.

 For more help